ArcadeHustle/MiSTer_DrSeussReader/README.md

 This is something that can not stand.
 These books can NOT be cancelled, and becasue of that we wanted to preserve them with a MiSTer FPGA core.
 Since an actual core was 100% unnecessary, we've provided a simple script that anyone can use to install viewer, and load the archived banned book library.<br> https://archive.org/details/dr-seuss-banned-books<br>

 Just remember, that MiSTerFPGA is commited to all forms of preservation.
-The following books are included in this Beta release.
+The following books are included in this Beta release:
 * And to Think That I Saw it on Mulberry Street
 * If I Ran The Zoo
 * McElligots Pool